 5670.
 Calculation of Fees-in-Lieu for Fractional Affordable Dwelling Units.
 The applicant for a development subject to this Bylaw shall pay fees-in-lieu of the construction of fractional Affordable Dwelling Units below 0.5 or provide the Affordable Dwelling Unit in accordance with Section 5630.
-For the purposes of this Bylaw, the fees-in-lieu of the construction or provision of Affordable Dwelling Units shall be 300% of the Area Median Income (AMI) for a household of four (4) as reported by the most recent information from the United States Department of Housing and Urban Development (HUD), multiplied by the fractional Affordable Dwelling Units and shall also pay fees-in-lieu equal to 300% of the AMI x 0.2 or, alternatively, provide a total of three (3) Affordable Dwelling Units within the 22-unit development.
+For the purposes of this Bylaw, the fees-in-lieu of the construction or provision of Affordable Dwelling Units shall be 300% of the Area Median Income (AMI) for a household of four (4) as reported by the most recent information from the United States Department of Housing and Urban Development (HUD), multiplied by the fractional Affordable Dwelling Unit figure.
+For purposes of illustration, a 22-unit development shall provide two (2) Affordable Dwelling Units and shall also pay fees-in-lieu equal to 300% of the AMI x 0.2 or, alternatively, provide a total of three (3) Affordable Dwelling Units within the 22-unit development.
 Fees-in-lieu shall be paid to the Sudbury Housing Trust prior to the issuance of a Certificate of Occupancy for any unit in the development for the support, development, and preservation of affordable housing.